Traditionally Modern Food

 Jump to Recipe Jump to Video Print Recipe

-Last year when Amma came for my daughter’s delivery she got Vepampoo, manathakali, sundakkai and veppilai katti.
-Poondu rasam, Jeera rasam, milagu Kuzhambu, karuveppilai Kuzhambu , Poondu Kuzhambu, kootu are made frequently.
-Amma prepares sadam with Vepampoo, manathakali and sundakkai with all these.
-One day Amma prepared Vepampoo rasam and served me without telling what it is.
-Hungry me finished the rasam, and after sometime I realized the rasam was different.
+Last year when Amma came for my daughter’s delivery she got Vepampoo, manathakali, sundakkai, and veppilai katti.
+Poondu rasam, Jeera rasam, milagu Kuzhambu, karuveppilai Kuzhambu, Poondu Kuzhambu, and kootu are made frequently.
+Amma prepares sadam with Vepampoo, manathakali, and sundakkai with all these.
+One day Amma prepared Vepampoo rasam and served me without telling me what it is.
+Hungry me finished the rasam, and after some time I realized the rasam was different.
 Amma said it is Vepampoo rasam.

 My fear of bitter Vepampoo rasam turned into a big surprise when Amma said she didn’t add sugar/jaggery to subside it😊

-After that day Vepampoo rasam has become a part of my regular postpartum favorite.
-Recently Amma got fresh batch of dried Neem flower.
+Since that day Vepampoo rasam has become a part of my regular postpartum favorite.
+Recently Amma got a fresh batch of dried Neem flowers.
 I made the Vepampoo rasam and thought I should post the rasam in TMF.

-The tip in making perfect Vepampoo rasam is not boiling the Vepampoo for a longtime.
-Without much ingredients rasam can be cooked in less than 15 minutes. rasam is also good for digestion.
+The tip in making perfect Vepampoo rasam is not boiling the Vepampoo for a long time.
+Without many ingredients, rasam can be cooked in less than 15 minutes. rasam is also good for digestion.

 Vepampoo Rasam | Dry Neem flower Rasam